Why Wireless?

 Are the Gateway communications reliable?

 The Gateway uses a roaming sim card enabling it to connect to the strongest signal available and is not dependent upon network provider.
-The Gateway should ideally be mounted within 5m of the building perimeter and an external antenna can be fitted should the need arise.
+The Gateway should ideally be mounted within 5m of the building perimeter.